gyselroth/balloon/docs/desktop-client.md

 For rpm based distributions you are required to grab the rpm from  the lastest [release](https://github.com/gyselroth/balloon-client-desktop/releases/latest).
 There is not (yet) a yum repository.

-# Linux
+# Linux (Others)
-If you do not want a packaged bundle, you can grab the zipped archive from the latest [release](https://github.com/gyselroth/balloon-client-desktop/releases/latest).
+If you do not want a packaged bundle or not having an rpm/deb based distribution, you may grab the zipped archive from the latest [release](https://github.com/gyselroth/balloon-client-desktop/releases/latest).